futureofmeetings/Guides/README.md

-# Climate data guidelines
+# TFOM Platform Guides

 ## Usage

 ### Building the book

-If you'd like to develop on and build the Climate Data Guidelines book, you should:
+If you'd like to develop on and build the TFOM Platform Guides book, you should:

 - Clone this repository and run
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)